 Improve Employee Retention

-Like with all things, communication is key, and with coaching, it’s a two-way street.
-As managers provide feedback to employees, employees are then able to use that opportunity to provide their feedback to the manager(s).
-Employees are more likely to stay put in their current position if they feel their voice is being heard.
+Like with all things, communication is vital, and with coaching, it’s a two-way street.
+As managers provide feedback to employees, employees are then able to use that opportunity to present their input to the manager.
+Employees are 4.6 times more likely to stay in their current position when they feel heard.
 Integrating coaching into your company culture will encourage yourself, and other managers, to be more present among employees, and will open up communication channels across all levels of your organization.Employees are 4.6 times more likely to stay in their current position when they feel heard.
 Through #EffectiveCoaching, you can increase employee #engagement while making your employees feel valued.
 Find out how with these tips from @CaliperCorp: Click To Tweet

 Activate Your Coaching Skills

 Ready to improve your coaching skills as a manager?
 Here are a few tips to get you started:

 - Maintain a positive outlook.
 Positivity in the workplace leads to higher levels of productivity and increased employee happiness.
 Try to remove negative attitudes in the office, and everyone’s experience will benefit from your efforts.
 Lead by example, and your employees will follow suit.